A Sharp Threshold for Spanning 2-Spheres in Random 2-Complexes: Proof of Theorem

 Therefore,

 \end{proof}

-We now wish to define \emph{good} CFPGs and a erasure process from an almost good CFPG and a pair of good embeddings to a good CPFG with a pair of embeddings.
+We now wish to define \emph{good} CFPGs and an erasure process from an almost good CFPG and a pair of embeddings to a good CPFG with a pair of embeddings.

+Let $H$ be an embedded CFPG, and let $x$ be a vertex of $H$.
+A \textit{local face} of $H$ at $x$ is a connected region of the intersection of a face of $x$ with a small punctured neighborhood at $x$.
+Note that a single face may have several local faces at $x$.
+A local face may be white or black depending on the color of the corresponding face.